 Low cost Indiana health insurance plans are found very easily on our website.
-Rates from all of the top Hoosier State carriers such as Anthem Blue Cross and Blue Shield, UnitedHealthcare (short-term), Ambetter, and CareSource are provided so you can quickly consider your Marketplace and non-subsidized options.
+Rates from all of the top Hoosier State carriers such as Anthem Blue Cross and Blue Shield (Group and Senior), UnitedHealthcare (Temporary and Senior)), Ambetter, and CareSource are provided so you can quickly consider your Marketplace, Senior, and non-subsidized options.

 Each day we research and update affordable individual and family policies and illustrate the lowest rates available for Hoosier State residents.
 NOTE: Several carriers no longer offer private under age-65 coverage in the state, including IU Health Plans, MDwise, PHP, Assurant, Humana, Aetna, and Cigna.
 In the future, if these companies return, we will include them in our quote engine.
 Exchange availability is different each year.